 As I stated in my last post regarding my February update, I bought a Traveler’s Notebook to use as my new main Bullet Journal and Notebook system.
 There are two main reasons for doing so.

 For one, it’s a question of size and format.
 While I absolutely love my Dingbats Bullet Journal in regards to paper quality, design, and handling I find the width of 16 cm a bit too much – though this is a standard format for notebooks and suits most users just fine.
-I like notebooks that are a bit smaller, but since the Dingbats checked all my other boxes, I didn’t bother any further – until I found the Traveler’s Notebook on Instagram.
+I like notebooks that are a bit smaller, but since the Dingbats checked all my other boxes, I didn’t bother to look any further – until I found the Traveler’s Notebook on Instagram.

 The other reason I wanted to switch notebook systems has to do with how I use my bullet journal.
 I will go into detail further below.

 After fuzzing about it for several days and discussing the issue with Wonderguy, I gave in.
 Because of my low buy challenge, I didn’t want to act like spending 65 € on a notebook and inserts is totally fine.
 But in the end I decided it’s worth it and purchased a regular sized Traveler’s Notebook in black as well as three additional inserts.

 A new way to bullet journal